Everything you need to know about becoming and Doula and choosing a Doula training…

 Don’t get into the work if you want to “empower” people.

 We do not empower our clients, we walk alongside them to empower themselves and remember the power and answers they seek that have always resided within them.
+This is about centring THEM not us, we must centre ourselves within our work in order to heal and peel layers so to be able to centre our clients when/as they need with complete empty presence.

 We hold them when they are moving through the emotions and we offer them light when they are leaning into the darkness but we do not tell them the way- they know how to find their own way, on their own.